Head Coach – Tracy Cooper

 - Tape hands/fingers or wear Palm Guards in high rep workouts that involve pull ups, toes to bar or similar.

-Regular maintenance of your hands is really important and will allow you to get through every training session without tearing and bleeding.
+As suggested by Skin club Melbourne regular maintenance of your hands is really important and will allow you to get through every training session without tearing and bleeding.
 It will also allow your partner that doesn’t quite get what we do at the gym from being really turned off by your hard callused hands.
 Don’t be that guy on Facebook!

 Originally published in our monthly newsletter January 2014.
 Like what you are reading?
 Sign up for our newsletter at the top right of this page.